lyteword/chspurgeon-tod/volume-1/psalm-16.md

 resting their flesh among the clods as they now do upon their couches.

-## "Since Jesus is mine, I'll not fear undressing,
+Since Jesus is mine, I'll not fear undressing,

 But gladly put off these garments of clay;